EdCharbeneau/Migrate-WebForms-to-Blazor-with-Telerik-UI-for-Blazor/docs/new-project.md

     ![](img/add-telerik-project-3.png)

     * For the workshop the default project settings will be used.
+      * [x] Use CDN Support is enabled.
+      * [ ] Use Localization is disabled

+      {: .tip-title }
       When using Telerik UI for Blazor on projects that require localization, the option can be enabled here and localization resources will be generated.
+Localization is not discussed in this workshop, so the option is left disabled.

-Click finish to generate the new project.
+      * Click finish to generate the new project.

     ![](img/add-telerik-project-4.png)